Rschwedersky/CogumPage/README.md

-# React aplication consuming API .
+# React Landing Page for CogumSC .

-## Landing page
+## Landing page under construction

 Uses the dependencies: react-router-dom, react-slideshow-image, styled-components.
 And utilize advanced react hooks like contextAPI and custom hooks.